 Stressing over finances almost seems like a rite of passage.
 It’s a time when you’re trying to build credit, avoid bad debt, budget and pay off your student loans – all at once.
 Starting your career and trying to save money, all while trying to manage all the other expenses in your life is a balancing act that is almost always overwhelming.
-Tips and help from professionals can help with financial planning in your 20s nd 30s and keep you on track.
+These tips can help with financial planning in your 20s and 30s and keep you on track.

 One of the most important financial moves young adults can make is building good credit.
 Ellen Morvant, CFP®, APMA®, Ameriprise Financial Advisor with Waterfront Wealth Management, recommends focusing on building good credit and avoiding bad credit through making on-time payments and wisely using credit cards to pay bills.